Eggless Chocolate Cake

 See the recipe card below for a detailed ingredient list and step-by-step instructions.

-Storage: keep this vegan chocolate cake covered at room temperature for up to 2 days or refrigerate for up to 4 days.
+Storage: Cover and keep at room temperature for up to 2 days, or refrigerate for up to 4 days.

-Freezing: freeze individual cake slices tightly wrapped in plastic wrap for up to 2 months.
+Freezing: Wrap individual slices tightly in plastic wrap and freeze for up to 2 months.

 Recipe FAQs